Naked ADSL Buying Guide

 Naked ADSL downsides

 There's no doubt that Naked ADSL is often good value for money, as you will only have to pay the ISP for the plan that you are on.
-For example, a regular ADSL2+ plan from iiNet, which costs $69.95 per month and provides a total of 45GB of data allowance, really costs you $97.90 when you factor in line rental.
-If you were to choose a Naked ADSL plan for around $90, you would get 100GB of data allowance.
-Or, if you wanted to only spend $69.95, then you would get 35GB of data allowance.
-At the same price you lose some of your quota compared to a regular ADSL2+ plan, but you have to consider whether another 10GB is worth the extra $27.95 you are paying for it.
+For example, a regular ADSL2+ plan from iiNet, which costs $69.95 per month and provides a 55GB data allowance, really costs you $97.90 when you factor in line rental.
+If you were to choose a Naked ADSL plan for around $90, you would get 120GB of data allowance as well as a VoIP service.
+Or, if you wanted to only spend $69.95 on a Naked DSL plan, you would get a 60GB data allowance; still better value than a standard ADSL2+ plan.

-Another consideration is whether the data is offered in one block or whether it is split up into peak and off-peak times.
-Some plans allow you use the majority of data in the off-peak period, which is usually overnight (the time it starts varies depending on the ISP).
-Others allow the greater portion of data to be used in peak times.
-If you'll be using the Internet mostly during the day, it's worth considering a plan that does not have separate peak and off-peak data allowances (such as Internode), or that more data is offered during the day than at night.
+Large data quotas are often split up into peak and off-peak times.
+How these quotas are split up and when the peak and off-peak times are differ between ISP.
+Some ISPs split the day evenly into peak and off-peak periods, while others only offer as little as five hours per day in which to use the majority of your data allowance.
+If you'll be using the Internet mostly during the day, it's worth considering a plan that does not have separate peak and off-peak data allowances (such as Internode), or one where more data is offered during the day than at night.

 Naked ADSL speed